Jessica Walsh: Ladies, Wine and Design

 Walsh started Ladies, Wine & Design, a nonprofit organization to encourage women and non-binary people to work together rather than compete, in 2016.
 Walsh created Ladies, Wine and Design in response to the statistic that in the creative industry only three percent of women are in leadership positions.
-This organization was born out of Walsh's personal experiences with sexism in the Design Industry, from both men and other women.
+This organization was born out of Walsh's personal experiences with sexism in the design industry, from both men and other women.
 Ladies, Wine and Design started out as eight women in Walsh's apartment drinking wine, talking about design, and discussing their careers as women in the industry.
 As of 2022, LWD has grown to have 280+ local chapters around the world.
 Each chapter is free to join and the events are free and accessible to all.
 LWD offers free mentorship circles, talks, and networking events around the world.
 The long term goal for the organization is to take their initiative to underserved high schools to foster the future of women, non-binary and underrepresented people in creative communities.
+This project has grown into an international network that offers women and non-binary creatives mentorship, community support, and chances to grow professionally.

+Type of Feeling

+Walsh started Type of Feeling, a type foundry that took about five years to make, in 2024.
+The project is about making typefaces that make people feel certain things, which is a new area for her that goes beyond branding.